Honors & Awards

 BS, University of Denver, Molecular Biology (2010)

-My primary motivation for pursuing a PhD is to prepare myself for a career as a translational scientist.
-I would like to do this by pursuing some combination of regenerative medicine, stem cell biology and cancer research through my doctoral degree work.
-Preclinical modeling of disease and research related to molecular medicine, targeted therapeutics, and personalized medicine are of particular interest to me.
-I would also like to incorporate training in biomedical informatics into my studies.
-Something unique about me is that in addition to my passion for scientific research I am also very interested in entrepreneurship and business, specifically in the commercialization of biomedical research and the industries of biotechnology and diagnostics.
+Beyond these research focuses, I am also very interested in business and entrepreneurship, specifically in the commercialization of biomedical research and the industries of biotechnology and diagnostics.
 I worked for 2 biotech companies while I was an undergraduate at the University of Denver and since completing my BS in 2010 I have taken graduate level coursework as a part of a new certificate program in “Bioinnovation and Entrepreneurship” administered by the University of Colorado Medical School.
 This coursework has exposed me to subjects such as the fundamentals of entrepreneurship and entity formation, intellectual property law and technology transfer, FDA regulatory compliance, and reimbursement strategy.

 Worked as a professional research assistant at the University of Colorado Denver School of Medicine in the department of Pulmonary Sciences and Critical Care Medicine in the lab of Dr. Rubin Tuder.
 I worked with Dr. Brian Graham and the primary focus of our research is to investigate pulmonary arterial hypertension (PAH) caused by the parasite Schistosoma Mansoni.
 S. mansoni infection causes Schistosomiasis, the third most common parasitic disease worldwide and one of the most common causes of PAH.
 Our goal was to identify and characterize signaling pathways relevant to the development of pathogenic inflammation and pulmonary vascular remodeling in Schistosomiasis-associated PAH.
 We utilize multiple different knock-out mouse lines as well as small molecule inhibitors and pharmacological interventions in order to investigate the pathways underlying the development of this disease.